 1. Personnel

-2. Volunteer Hours
+2. Overtime

 3. Contractual Services

 4. Travel and Training

 5. Operating Expenses

 6. Equipment

-Budget revisions may be required during the award acceptance process based on the availability of funds or removal of expenses not supported under the grant program.
+If awarded funds through this NOFO, budget revisions may be required during the award acceptance process based on the availability of funds or removal of expenses not supported under the grant program.
 Changes to the approved project budget are not permitted without written prior written approval from GMD through the Grant Award Modification (GAM) process.